We work with more than 300 partners to bring you better travel deals

-The Mediterranean climate ensures that visitors arriving in the area can enjoy incredibly hot days of sunshine for most of the year.
+The Mediterranean climate ensures those lucky enough to book flights to Catania will enjoy incredibly hot days of sunshine for most of the year.
 Between June and August temperatures are at their highest, making this a popular time to book flights to Catania.
 Catania’s Tango Festival takes place in August and allows visitors to either sit back, relax and watch the sultry art of dancing the tango displays, or get involved by taking a dance lesson from a professional.

 Although summer in the city is the busiest time of the year, Catania is still pleasant throughout the winter months between December and February, which is an excellent time to find cheap flights to Catania and enjoy local attractions, such as Festa di Sant’Agata in February.
 The event is held to celebrate and honour the Patron Saint of Catania, Saint Agatha, and lasts for three days.
 Book a cheap flight to Catania at this time to see crowds of close to a million locals and tourists gather to express their gratitude towards Saint Agatha.
 Some will either follow or drag an effigy of her around on a silver carriage through the streets and others may just come to experience the magical atmosphere, fireworks and food.